But, I also want to help you overcome this one common pitfall that so many backpackers experience.

 If that sounds like you, check out the ZPacks Plexamid (one-person) and Duplex Flex (two-person).
-They’re easily two of the best backpacking tents in terms of weight.
+They’re easily two of the best options in terms of weight.

 These tents are ridiculously lightweight.
 I’m talking so light that you won’t believe it.
 They take up minimal space at just 14.8 ounces, and one pound, 3.2 ounces for the one-person and two-person respectively.
 This tent’s portability is something that separates it from the rest.